vitalvas/cassandra-redis-proxy/readme.md

 # Cassandra Redis Proxy

-This is a simple proxy that allows you to use Cassandra as a cache for Redis.
+This is a simple proxy that allows you to use Cassandra as a cache backend for Redis.

 ## Cassandra